harinikanand/Conference-Center/README.md

 1. Query sessions of a particular Speaker that are less than a given duration
 path: sessions/getSessionsBySpeakerlessthanequaltoduration

-REASON FOR THE PROBLEM: The users of the conference central might be interested in conference sessions of a particular speaker however may not have time to attend long sessions.
+PURPOSE: The users of the conference central might be interested in conference sessions of a particular speaker however may not have time to attend long sessions.
 The users may prefer short sessions.
 In that case, the above query helps those users to query based on a particular speaker for a session duration less than or equal to the duration the user is interested in.